Feeling stuck in old patterns?

 Hi, I’m Juana!

-I offer Individual counseling in Spanish and English.
+I offer sessions in Spanish and English.

 Services